Traffic is hurting Australian business

 Shared Mobility can Prevent Induced Demand

-Organizations are starting to be held responsible for their contribution to traffic congestion.
+Organisations are starting to be held responsible for their contribution to traffic congestion.
 Now that Workplace Travel Plans (WTPs) are necessary for development applications, more Australian companies are required to take an active role in accommodating how their staff get to work.
 This is especially the case for large employers, who may be responsible for a massive portion of the commuter traffic in their area.

 Shared mobility is one of the fastest growing solutions for this.
-By providing shared mobility options, such as carpooling and microtransit (on-demand transport), organizations are taking advantage of a reduction in single-occupancy vehicle use.
+By providing shared mobility options, such as carpooling and microtransit (on-demand transport), organisations are taking advantage of a reduction in single-occupancy vehicle use.

 Companies are also able to improve their parking solutions via shared mobility.
 Not only do carpooling and transit services decrease the number of parking spaces needed, but the tech used to power them can be leveraged to keep that demand low.

 For example, with Liftango’s carpooling software, shared travel is incentivised by discounted or free entry to paid parking facilities.
 Guaranteed parking spot reservations provide yet more motivation.
 Benefits like these allow organisations to make their parking accommodations more effective and efficient, without requiring the construction of additional lots or structures.

 The concept of shared mobility has emerged from the new framework shaping the future of industry: connected, autonomous, shared, and electrified (CASE).
 This set of principles is being used to guide developments in many business sectors, with revolutionary results.

 Embracing CASE values are helping companies become more profitable, innovative, and efficient.
 Organisations that look for solutions across all four pillars will be well placed for the times ahead, but shared concepts, especially those related to transport, are making a unique impact on facility costs and employee productivity.